 - Local Interpretable Model-Agnostic Explanations (LIME)

 Why is interpretability in machine learning important?

-Even today data science and machine learning applications are still perceived as black boxes capable of magically solving a task which couldn’t be solved without it.
-This isn’t at all true then in order for a data science project to succeed the development team must have a good understanding of the problem which they are trying to solve and know what kind of model they need for the problem at hand.
+Even today, data science and machine learning applications are still perceived as black boxes capable of magically solving a task that couldn't be solved without it.
+However, this isn't at all true; then, for a data science project to succeed, the development team must understand the problem they are trying to solve and know what kind of model they need for the problem at hand.

-However, considering that most business people won’t have an intuitive understanding of the machine learning pipeline and therefore won’t understand your fancy accuracy metrics or loss functions you need another way to show them the performance of your model.
+However, considering that most business people won't have an intuitive understanding of the machine learning pipeline and therefore won't understand your fancy accuracy metrics or loss functions, you need another way to show them your model's performance.